dnek/mines-esolang/README.md

 A **no operation** is represented by an empty string.

+#### Source code sample

-Below is an example of source code consisting of 2 header lines and a program with a board of 4 columns and 3 rows and 6 operations, and the contents of each operation.
+Below is a sample of source code consisting of 2 header lines and a program with a board of 4 columns and 3 rows and 6 operations, and the contents of each operation.

 ```
 # You can write header comments.